GulfemmAlbayrak/News-App/README.md

 # The New York Times App

-##New York Times App is an iOS application that allows users to read news articles.The app utilizes the New York Times API to fetch the latest news and presents it to users through a user-friendly interface.
+### The New York Times App is an iOS application that allows users to read news articles.The app utilizes the New York Times API to fetch the latest news and presents it to users through a user-friendly interface.

 ##Features
 - Top Stories: The app fetches the latest top stories from the NYT API and displays them in a table view.